Toma Kuroda

-Toma Kuroda (黒田 斗真, Kuroda Toma) is a Japanese kickboxer currently fighting in K-1, where he is the K-1 Bantamweight champion.
-He is the 2021 K-1 Japan Bantamweight Grand Prix and 2022 K-1 World Bantamweight Grand Prix winner.
+Toma Kuroda (黒田 斗真, Kuroda Toma) is a Japanese kickboxer.
+He is a former K-1 Bantamweight champion.
+He is also the 2021 K-1 Japan Bantamweight Grand Prix and 2022 K-1 World Bantamweight Grand Prix winner.

 Combat Press ranks him as the No. 5 strawweight in the world, as of August 2021.
 Between June and July 2021, he was ranked as the No. 7 Flyweight kickboxer in the world.